datamininggroup/pfa/README.md

   * [PFA-py (Python)](https://github.com/scoringengine/pfa/tree/master/src/main/python): static code analysis and on-the-fly interpreter are complete.
 This version produces PFA from PMML, but it should also produce PFA from other common analysis tools (SciKit Learn, etc.).

 Also, the library needs to be filled up with more statistical models and techniques.

-See [http://scoringengine.org](http://scoringengine.org/) for tutorials, references, and interactive examples.